valencia21/valencia21.github.io/_posts/2020-05-27-building-a-stock-price-dashboard-with-dash.markdown

 ### Linking the Inputs to the Visualization

 Visualizations are updated in Dash using “callbacks”.
-These callbacks define an output div and value (such as a graph), and an input div and value (such as a selection from a drop down menu).
+These callbacks define an output div and value (the div containing the visualization and the values it should interpret), and an input div and value (such as a selection from a drop down menu).

 If we want to wait until an event occurs (such as clicking a button) before updating a visualization, the event itself counts as the input and other divs/values are recorded in the callback “state”.